-The Exercise & Sport Sciences Laboratory is a 2,500 square-foot facility located in E113 Memorial Center at East Tennessee State University which offers students a unique opportunity to study variables in the exercise and sport sciences.
+The Exercise & Sport Science Laboratory is a 2,500 square-foot facility located in E113 Memorial Center at East Tennessee State University which offers students a unique opportunity to study variables in the exercise and sport sciences.
 The EXSS Laboratory provides access to modern testing equipment that is designed to increase students’ understanding of the human body and how it functions in various exercise capacities.

 Equipment in the lab includes 2 metabolic carts, 4 EKG units, 2 Quinton treadmills, state-of-the-art strength/power testing equipment including 3 force plates, and a hydrostatic weight tank.
 The equipment is incorporated into lecture and lab experiences designed to enhance the students’ educational and research experiences.
 With these experiences students develop a solid foundation in the principles of exercise and sport physiology, and human performance.
 This scientific foundation creates a solid base for students entering a variety of fields including adult fitness/wellness, teaching, coaching, as well as those students wishing to pursue an advanced degree.